-Chazen Powell, born in Fort Worth, TX in 1986, is a Bay Area based artist whose work explores the knowledge of self as a path to liberation, contemplating themes of inheritance, interdependence, consciousness, and deconstruction.
-Drawing on universal laws, womanism, nonduality, and psychology, she examines the inner landscape to address conditions that hinder connection to self, others, and divinity.
+Chazen Powell (b.
+Fort Worth, TX, 1986) is a Black and Filipina artist, based in the Bay Area, whose work explores the knowledge of self as a path to liberation, contemplating themes of temporality, paradox, and integration.
 Following a non-traditional route, her creative path diverged during the pandemic, leading her away from a longstanding career in the corporate world.

 Lives and works in Oakland, CA